ryan-pf/CustomRenderer/README.md

 # CustomRenderer
-Custom Renderer supporting lighting/shadows using CommandBuffer.DrawMesh and deferred rendering in Unity
+Simple example of a Custom Renderer supporting lighting/shadows using CommandBuffer.DrawMesh and deferred rendering in Unity